charlon/django-scaffold-template/README.md

-django-scaffold-template
+{{ project_name }}
 ========================

-A Django project template for creating adaptive web applications.
-Based on previous adaptive-proj-template and adapting 2scoops of Django project structure.
+{{ project_name }} is a Django project created using adaptive web application concepts.
+The base template uses previous adaptive-proj-template and adapting 2scoops of Django project structure.

 Setup
 -----